Total robustness in Bayesian Nonlinear Regression: HMC diagnostics and sensitivity

 This yields the following practical implementation guide:

-\begin{enumerate} \item \emph{Small \(n\):} the posterior \(\Pi_n(\theta\mid\D)\) may be dispersed; independent (or well‑spaced) posterior draws of \(\theta\) can improve exploration of the posterior and reduce Monte Carlo error in the pseudo‑samples, at modest cost when \(m\) is small. \item \emph{Large \(n\):} as \(\Pi_n\) concentrates, the bound is driven by \(\frac{M_n}{\sqrt{n}}+r_n\) and near‑independence of \(\theta\) is unnecessary.
-Our sensitivity analysis above (Appendix~\ref{sec:HMC-sensitivity}) empirically confirms that both implementations deliver indistinguishable pseudo‑sample distributions as $n$ increases in the regimes considered. \end{enumerate}
+\begin{enumerate} \item \emph{Small \(n\):} the posterior \(\Pi_n(\theta\mid\D)\) may be dispersed; independent (or well-spaced) posterior draws of \(\theta\) can improve exploration of the posterior and reduce Monte Carlo error in the pseudo-samples, at modest cost when \(m\) is small. \item \emph{Large \(n\):} as \(\Pi_n\) concentrates, the bound is driven by \(\frac{M_n}{\sqrt{n}}+r_n\) and near-independence of \(\theta\) is unnecessary.
+Our sensitivity analysis above (Appendix~\ref{sec:HMC-sensitivity}) empirically confirms that both implementations deliver indistinguishable pseudo-sample distributions as $n$ increases in the regimes considered. \end{enumerate}

-We now derive an alternative bound for term A in the proof of Theorem~\ref{thm:pseudo-classical}(\ref{proof:pseudo-classical}) without the independence condition on $\{\tilde X_{ij}\}_{i=1,j=1}^{n,\;\;\;\,m}$.
+We now derive an alternative bound for term A in the proof of Theorem~\ref{thm:pseudo-classical} without the independence condition on $\{\tilde X_{ij}\}_{i=1,j=1}^{n,\;\;\;\,m}$.
 All expectations over \(\theta_{1:m}\) are taken with respect to their joint law induced by the sampler.
-For each fixed \(j\), conditional on \((\D,\theta_j)\) the latent coordinates factorise as
+For each fixed \(j\), conditional on \((\D,\theta_j)\) the latent coordinates factorize as

 because the observations \(\{(W_i,Y_i)\}_{i=1}^n\) are iid.
 Therefore, the model implies conditional independence of \(X_i\) given \((W_i,Y_i,\theta_j)\).
 The proof below first exploits this conditional independence to obtain the \(1/\sqrt{n}\) bound, then averages over \(j\), and finally integrates over the (possibly dependent) vector \(\theta_{1:m}\) using Jensen’s inequality and applies posterior contraction.